I solve the pain that startups experience as they transition from the first few

 - The acquisition by Oracle took months of diligence.
-During that time, all of the execs were on
+All of the execs were on

 half pay (unknown to others), and we later had to skip a couple of paychecks

 for everyone.
-I held the engineering team together, we helped each other, and
+Held the engineering team together and guided them through

-I guided them through the process without losing a single engineer.
-I’ve remained close to many of those engineers.
+the process without losing a single engineer.
+I’ve remained close to many of those

 three of the technology architecture patents

 provides secure browsing and privacy, with over 200 million downloads.
 Hotspot

 Shield secures all Internet communications and web browsing and protects each user’s privacy and

 identity online.
 Growing by more than nine million new downloads per month,

 Hotspot Shield is the most popular VPN service in the world and the